Hiking the Mānana Ridge Trail on Oʻahu, Hawaiʻi

 Hiking the Mānana Ridge Trail

-After the trailhead, the first section on the Mānana Ridge Trail follows a service road until the water tank.
+After the trailhead, the first section on the Mānana Ridge Trail follows a service road for the first 0.4 miles (0.6 km) until a water tank shortly ahead.

 Mānana-ʻIliahi Ridge Junction